Eastern Europeans in the United Kingdom: Employment

 A 2013 academic report found data suggesting "Eastern Europeans in Scotland value the opportunities for self-employment."
 In 2015, the majority of the grouping, that were resident in Suffolk, were working-age and often young adults.
 In 2017, published data showed that many held low-skilled or untrained occupations.

 History

 The 1901 United Kingdom census recorded 86,240 Eastern Europeans in England and Wales, and a further 10,373 in Scotland.
 This represented an increase of over 55,000 on the previous 1891 census.
+There was a considerable public backlash against this immigration resulting in the Aliens Act 1905 and the subsequent Aliens Act 1914 which sought to restrict or halt such immigration..

 Post-war refugees and labour

 In the aftermath of World War II, approximately 80,000 Eastern Europeans, who were displaced or homeless, settled in the United Kingdom.
 CEE (Central and Eastern European) refugees were also recruited as labourers from the European Voluntary Workers scheme, and were brought into the country by Clement Attlee's government to rebuild post-war Britain.

 EU accession

 Since the opening up of EU accession in the early 21st-century, many Eastern Europeans have migrated to parts of the United Kingdom.
 This two-decade migration phenomenon has been described as unprecedented in the history of the country.
 In 2007 Rural Sociology published research which used Eastern Europeans in Britain as one of several examples of exceptional developments in the large-scale use of foreign labour or foreign workers in high-income nation's agricultural markets.

 This has created some social challenges in Britain.
 Russell Deacon has highlighted tension in Welsh-speaking areas of Wales, and how Cymuned, a Welsh pressure group, lobbied the Welsh government to prioritize housing for locals over East Europeans in the early 2000s.
 In 2014, an analysis by John Harris appeared to outline social problems that had been created by large-scale immigration from Eastern Europe (and surrounding areas).
 Issues included reports of mafias operating, intra-ethnic disputes, killings, but also reported developments, including the ongoing revival of town centres due to East Europeans economic activity.